metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 const solBalance = account.lamports;
 ```

 If you are using one of the guards that require tokens or NFTs you may want to fetch those, too.
 We recommend to use [DAS API](/das-api/methods/get-asset-by-owner) for this.
-DAS is an index of Tokens mainained by your RPC Provider.
+DAS is an index of Tokens maintained by your RPC Provider.
 Using this allows to fetch all the required information with one call.
-In the UI you can then use the returned object to verify if the connected wallet owns the requried tokens or NFTs.
+In the UI you can then use the returned object to verify if the connected wallet owns the required tokens or NFTs.

 ```ts
 import { publicKey } from '@metaplex-foundation/umi';